[Ultimate Guide] Selected Turkish Phrases and Examples Useful for Daily Conversation and Travel

 Where is the check-in counter?

-What is the boarding gate number?
+What is the gate number?

-I want to store my luggage
+I want to check my luggage

 Bagajımı teslim etmek istiyorum